Domains18/nixos_configurations/README.md

 # personal configurations for nixos;

-# this is a work in progress and will be updated as I learn more about nixos
+- this is a work in progress and will be updated as I learn more about nixos

-# nixos configuration file
+##  nixos configuration file
-# /etc/nixos/configuration.nix
+    -/etc/nixos/configuration.nix

-# nixos-rebuild switch
+## nixos-rebuild switch
-# rebuilds the system configuration
+ -rebuilds the system configuration

-# nixos-rebuild boot
+## nixos-rebuild boot
-# rebuilds the system configuration and updates the boot loader
+ - rebuilds the system configuration and updates the boot loader

-# nixos-rebuild test
+## nixos-rebuild test
-# tests the system configuration without making any changes
+ -tests the system configuration without making any changes

-# For more information, see https://nixos.org/nixos/manual/index.html#sec-installation
+### For more information, see https://nixos.org/nixos/manual/index.html#sec-installation